Yugenjr/dummy/markdown.md

   Pricing based on how each user actually works
 - Building a more advanced admin dashboard
-  To track users, risks, and claims in real time
+  To track users, risks, and claims in real time Improving performance, reliability, and overall efficiency of the system at production levels..

 And Yeah that's our phase 1 Journey in a nutshell ! a few things to convey from our side: